anshujod/brain_tumour_detection/README.md

 The fine-tuning process was highly successful.
 The model's ability to correctly identify actual tumors improved dramatically, which is the most critical metric for a medical diagnosis task.

-*(**Action for you:** Take screenshots of your final classification report and confusion matrix.
-Upload these image files to your GitHub repository, then update the image paths below.)*

 **Final Confusion Matrix:**
 ![Final Confusion Matrix](confusion_matrix.png)